samyarsadat/Altium-Library/README.md

 - Clone this repository locally.
 - Run the [GitHub file download script](./gh_download/downloader.py) (for downloading generic footprints).
-- Update the DB file path in the connection string of [`Altium-Library.DbLib`](./Altium-Library.DbLib) to and absolute path.
+- Update the DB file path in the connection string of [`Altium-Library.DbLib`](./Altium-Library.DbLib) to an absolute path.
 - Install [`Altium-Library.DbLib`](./Altium-Library.DbLib) as a library in Altium through the Library Preferences panel.

 Alternatively, you can use the [provided PowerShell script](./scripts/update_lib.ps1) that creates a Python virtual environment, installs required dependencies, and performs steps 2 and 3 automatically.